 Signals to scale are practical and measurable.
 Grow when multiple indicators align:

-Industry analysis shows that consistent KPI improvement across traffic and engagement is the most reliable signal to expand automated content efforts.
+> Industry analysis suggests that consistent KPI improvement across traffic and engagement may be a reliable signal to expand automated content efforts.

 When implemented with clear success criteria and editorial controls, this roadmap lets teams expand confidently while protecting brand integrity.
 Understanding these practices helps teams move faster without sacrificing quality.